On the open TS/ST correspondence: The TS/ST correspondence for local The TS/ST correspondence for local F0

 where $\kappa = \exp\br{\mu}$ and $\xi$ are the complex moduli of the mirror curve \eqref{eq:MC}.
 We will also use

-If we sent $\hbar\to 0$ we recover the classical mirror map relating the K\"ahler parameters of local $\IF_0$, to the complex moduli $\mu$ and $\xi$.
+If we send $\hbar \to 0$ we recover the classical mirror map relating the K\"ahler parameters of local $\IF_0$, to the complex moduli $\mu$ and $\xi$.
 For example, if $\xi = 0$ the classical mirror map is simply given by

 where $\, _4F_3$ is the generalized hypergeometric function.

 From the perspective of geometric engineering, topological string theory on local $\mathbb{F}_0$ engineers a five-dimensional, $\mathcal{N}=1$, $\mathrm{SU}\br{2}$ SYM theory in the $\Omega$-background \cite{kkv, Klemm:1996bj}.
 In this gauge theory context, the quantum mirror map corresponds to the inverse of the Wilson loop in the fundamental representation.
 The latter can be computed via supersymmetric localization \cite{Gaiotto:2014ina, Bullimore:2014awa} and the first few terms read